OpenAPI·Python·Free

 Idiomatic Python.
 Pydantic v2 all the way down.

 Below: models emitted from a small payments spec with a oneOf discriminator.
-Each model is its own file; the union is a real TypeAlias you can narrow on the discriminator field.
+Each model is its own file; the union is a Pydantic Annotated TypeAlias with a Field(discriminator=...) tag — Pydantic dispatches the variant for you and your code can branch on the discriminator field.

 # payments/models/payment.py